raul-nugis/bdoc_finder/README.md

 # bdoc_finder
 Finds digitally signed document (DSD) BDOC or ASICE files and exports some of their data.
+Works with Python 3.5.3

 This script will read raw images, mounted image and / or DSD candidate files from subfolder.
 Workflow is somewhat different if it is candidate file read from folder, or candidate file